SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 Fluttershy just stared at Rainbow, falling in love all over again.

 Rainbow broke the silence.
-“You know, you are the prettiest mare in all of Equestria.”
+"You know, you are the prettiest mare in all of Equestria."

 Fluttershy blushed.
-“No, I think that title belong to you, I'll settle for second place,” she said before she giggled.
+"No, I think that title belong to you, I'll settle for second place," she said before she giggled.

 Rainbow blushed back as she smiled again.
-“How about we call it a tie?”
+"How about we call it a tie?"

-“Sounds good to me.”
+"Sounds good to me."

 Rainbow, who wasn't done making her new marefriend blush, wrapped her wings around her, held her in a comforting embrace.
-She said in a serene voice, “I love you, Fluttershy.”
+She said in a serene voice, "I love you, Fluttershy."

-Fluttershy, who somehow blushed harder, said, “I love you too, Rainbow Dash.”
+Fluttershy, who somehow blushed harder, said, "I love you too, Rainbow Dash."

 Rainbow initialed their second kiss.
 Fluttershy reciprocated with passion as both ponies reveled in what would be their most cherished moment in their lives up until that point.